w3c/rdf-ucr/README.md

 # Specification 'rdf-ucr'

-This is the repository for use cases for the [RDF-star Working Group](https://www.w3.org/groups/wg/rdf-star).
+This is the repository for use cases for the [RDF & SPARQL Working Group](https://www.w3.org/groups/wg/rdf-star).
 It is being used to collect information on use cases and to drive the progress of the working group.
 A complete use case description will contain sufficient information about representation, querying, and reasoning to drive the activities of the working group